Compliance-Sensitive Building Works

 View case study (PDF)Civil foundation, wing-walls and culvert works for KBA Insurance.

-Independent referees can be provided on request for recent building and civil projects delivered by Sydney Contracting Engineers (SCE Corp).
+Independent referees can be provided on request for recent building and civil projects delivered by Sydney Contracting Engineers.
 Referees typically include client-side project managers, superintendents, contract administrators and insurers across:

 Named referees with direct contact details are available on request for tender submissions, due diligence or qualification assessments.

-Sydney Contracting Engineers (SCE Corp) holds formal written references from respected organisations across the building, civil, strata, commercial and insurance sectors.
-These references independently verify our performance, professionalism, safety, engineering competence and delivery capability.
+Sydney Contracting Engineers holds formal written references from respected organisations across the building, civil, strata, commercial and insurance sectors.
+These references independently verify SCE Corp’s performance, professionalism, safety, engineering competence and delivery capability.

 These references are available for tender submissions, prequalification, due diligence and contract verification purposes.
 Additional referees and project-specific testimonials are available on request.

-These certifications and registrations are supported by the following authorities:
+These certifications and registrations are supported by the following authorities and document sources:

 1) What does it mean to be a licensed builder in NSW?